feinstaub/webextension_local_filesystem_links/README.md

 (If you don't have jpm installed use `npm install jpm -g`.)

-To run the tests you can use `jpm test`.
+To run the tests you can use `jpm test` (on windows).
+If you're testing on linux you can run `npm run jpmLinux`.

 # License
 GPL v2